diegoct6/SNA-Forced-Migration/README.md

 With this social netwrok analysis of the forced migrants, we have been able to dispell the eurocentric notion of the refugee crisis.
 Moreover, it is about rethinking our humanity.

-This project was made possible with the help of my colleague Marang Mutloatse and Nisrine Ferahi.
+This project was made possible with the help of my colleagues Marang Mutloatse and Nisrine Ferahi.
 The tools used for the project are the following:

 - R for data transformation, the analysis and the report in a Markdown format;
 - Gephi for some of the visualizations of our networks;